 While daggers are more crit change and axes are more crit damage, so it makes sense to only have axes if your crit is HIGH (and ours is so so) when it gets to execute, our crit CHANCE goes up dramatically, so that is when the axe starts to kick in.

 Necromancer passives, bloodthirsty, and crit damage all at the same time at low health does actually make a substantial difference on the build.
 BUT if you prefer you can stick with two daggers instead.
 Your choice!

 Other Necromancer Builds

-Malcolm – Necromancer PVE Tank Build Written guide updated for Ascending Tide DLC: Q1 2022 Older video but still relevant.
+Malcolm – Necromancer PVE Tank Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
 This tank is designed to be able to build ultimate faster than any other build in the Elder Scrolls Online!
-The primary role for this regardless of being able to
+The primary role for this regardless of being able

-The Lich – Magicka Necromancer PVE Build Written guide updated for Ascending Tide DLC: Q1 2022 Older video but the written guide is up to date.
+The Lich – Magicka Necromancer PVE Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
 What do we call this?
 Magcro? mMag necro?
 Magromancer?!
-Pick your poison, I’m sticking with Mag Necro, regardless of the term used to describe
+Pick your poison, I’m sticking with Mag Necro, regardless of the term used to describe it, this class is